-If your whiplash associated disorder is classified as grade 3-4, then the pain and suffering damages you are eligible to claim are NOT capped, which can subsequently make a medical expert’s testimony imperative to validating the severity of your injury.
+If your whiplash-associated disorder is classified as grade 3-4, then the pain and suffering damages you are eligible to claim are NOT capped, which can subsequently make a medical expert’s testimony imperative to validating the severity of your injury.

-Likewise, if you’ve suffered any grade of whiplash associated disorder that results in serious impairment or inability to perform your job properly (such as a truck driver being unable to drive), then your recoverable compensation will also NOT be capped.
+Likewise, if you’ve suffered any grade of whiplash-associated disorder that results in serious impairment or an inability to perform your job properly (such as a truck driver being unable to drive), then your recoverable compensation will also NOT be capped.

 Taking Action Matters

-Understanding how whiplash associated disorders are viewed and categorized by insurers can be a confusing endeavor to navigate, even for some inexperienced lawyers.
-Fortunately, retaining an experienced whiplash lawyer early in the process can help you avoid these pitfalls and ultimately begin devising a successful legal strategy as quickly as possible.
+Understanding how whiplash-associated disorders are viewed and categorized by insurers can be a confusing endeavor to navigate, even for some inexperienced legal teams.
+Fortunately, retaining an experienced whiplash injury lawyer early in the process can help you avoid these pitfalls and ultimately begin devising a successful legal strategy as quickly as possible.

-Whether or not your whiplash or whiplash associated disorders are “severe” by the Quebec Classification, it is critical to seek medical attention as soon after an accident as possible.
-Documenting all of your medical expenses related to your whiplash associated disorder—from initial medical expenses to ongoing medical care—is recommended in case any of these costs are reimbursable to you as part of your compensation.
+Whether or not your whiplash or whiplash-associated disorders are “severe” by the Quebec Classification, it is critical to seek medical attention as soon as you can after an accident occurs.
+Documenting all of your medical expenses related to your whiplash-associated disorder — from initial medical expenses to ongoing medical care — is recommended in case any of these costs are reimbursable to you as part of your rightful compensation.

-If, for whatever reason, your whiplash associated disorder gets worse, proper medical documentation is usually required in order to classify (or re-classify) your injury to recover the compensation you are properly entitled to receive.
+If for whatever reason your whiplash-associated disorder gets worse with time, proper medical documentation is usually required in order to classify (or re-classify) your injury to recover the compensation you are properly entitled to obtain.
 More importantly, proper medical proof prevents insurance companies from accusing you of “faking it.”